aridjayarecipes/cutesrecipes.web.app/content/post/1720-simple-way-to-prepare-super-quick-homemade-blueberry-candied-yams-with-almonds.md

 1. Layer the marshmallows, sprinkle the spice and then cover with blueberry pie filling.
 Cover dish in tin foil and bake at 350° until bubbly.

 How to Make Southern Candied Yams !!
 Canned yams are glazed with butter and brown sugar, topped with marshmallow, and baked in this satisfying Thanksgiving classic.
-The recipe didn&#39;t mention draining the canned yams, so I didn&#39;t.
+The recipe didn't mention draining the canned yams, so I didn't.
 Most of the marshmallows fell into the juice and dissolved, and I ended up with yams floating in a watery.
 Note: Baking times will depend on the size of your yams.

 So that is going to wrap this up with this exceptional food blueberry candied yams with almonds recipe.
 Thanks so much for your time.
 I am confident that you will make this at home.
 There is gonna be more interesting food in home recipes coming up.
 Don't forget to bookmark this page in your browser, and share it to your family, colleague and friends.
 Thank you for reading.
 Go on get cooking!